d12frosted/elpa-mirror/stable-melpa/python-x-readme.txt

 Quick overview:

-Use `python-x-setup' in your emacs startup:
+Use `python-x-setup' in your Emacs startup:

   (python-x-setup)